Stochastic Utilities With a Given Optimal Portfolio : Approach by Stochastic Flows: Consistent Stochastic Utilities

 \subsection{Stability by numeraire change.}

 We saw in the previous sections, how optimality conditions, in non-homogeneous case, which satisfy the $\GX$-consistent utilities are not intuitive.
-Because it is more convenient and more simpler to work with local martingales then semimartingales, the idea of this paragraph is to simplify the market model, which allow us to simplify the approach and to develop a constructive intuition about this study.
-The class $\GX$ is only assumed convex, the goal of this paragraph is then to prove the following result.
+Because it is more convenient and more simpler to work with local martingales or g-supermartingales then semimartingales, the idea of this paragraph is to simplify the test class $\GX$, which allow us to simplify the approach and to develop a constructive intuition about this study.
+More clearly, consider, for example, the context of a financial market where $ \GX $ is a class of positive wealth processes that are semimartingales.
+If the set of equivalent local martingales is not empty then applying the change of numeraire $1/M$ with $M$ is an equivalent local martingale, the new wealth are positive local martingales therefore supermartingales, which is an appropriate property to the study of consistent stochastic utilities.